Police probe early morning blast at Portland food cart area - KTVZ

 Police probe early morning blast at Portland food cart area

 PORTLAND, Ore.
-(AP) — Authorities were investigating an early morning explosion among a group of food carts in downtown Portland on Sunday.
+(AP) — Authorities suspect a propane tank was the source of an early morning explosion among a group of food carts in downtown Portland on Sunday.

 The blast reported at about 3:40 a.m. shattered a large number of windows in the surrounding block, the Portland Police Bureau said.